There is no municipal water supply in my little village. Our water comes from water wells

 The well of my present house has a terrible well water odor

-Luckily, my water treatement specialist installed birm filtration equipment, and added an air injection system right into the water supply line.
+problem -- a foul rotten egg smell.
+My water treatment specialist installed birm filtration equipment, and added an air injection system right into the water supply line.
 Iron in well water was another problem I had and both were solved by this approach.

 As for the yield, even though Mr. Mercer said we were getting 10 gallons per minute, on his report he wrote 2 igpm (imperial gallons per minute).
 I guess that was to protect himself!
 That's rather on the low side, but should it turn out to be the case, it's more than enough for a small household like mine.